Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Homework problems covering subject matter from text and related material ranging from 30-60 problems per week.
-Students will need to employ critical thinking in order to complete assignments.
+1. Homework problems covering subject matter from text and related material ranging from 30-60 problems per week.
+Students will need to employ critical thinking in order to complete assignments

-B. Five hours per week of lecture covering subject matter from text and related material.
-Reading and study of the textbook, related materials and notes.
+2. Five hours per week of lecture covering subject matter from text and related material.
+Reading and study of the textbook, related materials, and notes

-C. Student projects covering subject matter from textbook and related materials.
-Projects will require students to discuss mathematical problems, write solutions in accurate mathematical language and notation and interpret mathematical solutions.
-Projects may require the use of a computer algebra system, such as Mathematica or MATLAB.
+3. Student projects covering subject matter from textbook and related materials.
+Projects will require students to discuss mathematical problems, write solutions in accurate mathematical language and notation, and interpret mathematical solutions.
+Projects may require the use of a computer algebra system, such as Mathematica or MATLAB

-D. Worksheets: Problems and activities covering the subject matter.
+4. Worksheets: Problems and activities covering the subject matter.
 Such problems and activities will require students to think critically.
-Such worksheets may be completed inside and/or outside of class.
+Such worksheets may be completed inside and/or outside of class

 Discipline(s)